 ___ Find 2 orange eggs

 This is a good choice if you are having the Easter egg hunt outdoors in a big backyard or at a park.
 Just like in an obstacle course race, you could have various activities interspersed with egg collecting.
 For example, at the starting buzzer the kids race to the next spot where they have to thread a needle and only when they complete it can they run ahead to the next spot (collecting all the eggs along the way of course).
 Some other Easter party activities could be jumping over a cardboard box , going around a chair five times, blowing up a balloon, drinking a glass of water, eating a boiled egg and so on.
 The first child to reach the finish line wins a prize.

 Printable Egg Hunt

 Don’t have any plastic Easter eggs?
 Or looking for a different and easy way to have an, Easter egg hunt?
 We have put, together a quick and easy way to have a hunt with no advance planning or supplies.
-Simply print out this Egg Hunt game, cut out the eggs and hide them around your house.
+Simply print out this an Egg Hunt game from the web, cut out the eggs and hide them around your house.
 The kids will even have a great time helping to cut out the eggs.